Yoshiko Kawashima: Family background and early life

 She was born Aisin Gioro Xianyu in Beijing in 1907 as the 14th daughter of Shanqi (1866–1922), a Manchu prince of the Aisin Gioro clan, the imperial clan of China's Qing dynasty.
 Her mother was Lady Janggiya (張佳氏), Shanqi's fourth concubine.
 Shanqi was a descendant of Hooge, the eldest son of Hong Taiji (the second ruler of the Qing dynasty).
 Shanqi was also the tenth heir to the Prince Su peerage, one of the 12 "iron-cap" princely peerages of the Qing dynasty.

 After the Xinhai Revolution overthrew the Qing dynasty in 1912, Xianyu was given up for adoption in 1915 at the age of eight to her father's friend, Naniwa Kawashima, a Japanese espionage agent and mercenary adventurer.
-Her stepfather changed her name to "Yoshiko Kawashima" and took her back to Tokyo, Japan to be raised and educated in the Kawashima family house.
+Her adoptive father changed her name to "Yoshiko Kawashima" and took her back to Tokyo, Japan, to be raised and educated in the Kawashima family house.
 As a teenage girl, Kawashima was sent to school in Tokyo for an education that included judo and fencing.

-Around the time her adoptive family moved to Matsumoto.
-Kawashima's biological father, Shanqi, died in 1922.
-As Kawashima's mother had no official identity as Shanqi's concubine, she followed Manchu tradition and committed suicide to join Shanqi in death.
-At the age of seventeen, her adoptive father raped her and later continued to abuse her.
+In 1922, around the time her adoptive family moved to Matsumoto, Kawashima's biological father, Shanqi, died.
+As Kawashima's mother had no official identity as Shanqi's concubine, she followed Manchu tradition and died by suicide to join Shanqi in death.

 On 22 November 1925, Yoshiko said that she had "...decided to cease being a woman forever."
-Earlier that day she had dressed in a kimono with a traditional female hair style and took a photo among blooming cosmos to commemorate "my farewell to life as a woman."
-That evening, Yoshiko went to a barbershop and had all her hair cut off, adopting a crew cut and from then on dressing in men's clothes.
-A photo of the transformation appeared five days later in the Asahi Shimbun under the headline: "Kawashima Yoshiko's Beautiful Black Hair Completely Cut Off - Because of Unfounded 'Rumors,' Makes Firm Decision to Become a Man - Touching Secret Tale of Her Shooting Herself," alluding to a prior episode in which she had shot herself in the chest with a pistol given to her by Iwata Ainosuke.
+Earlier that day, she had dressed in a kimono with a traditional female hair style and took a photo among blooming cosmos to commemorate "my farewell to life as a woman."
+That evening, Yoshiko went to a barbershop and had her hair cut into a crew cut, from then on dressing in men's clothes.
+A photo of the transformation appeared five days later in the Asahi Shimbun under the headline: "Kawashima Yoshiko's Beautiful Black Hair Completely Cut Off - Because of Unfounded 'Rumors,' Makes Firm Decision to Become a Man - Touching Secret Tale of Her Shooting Herself", alluding to a prior episode in which she had shot herself in the chest with a pistol given to her by Iwata Ainosuke.

+Several explanations have later been given as to what triggered her decision, including the death of her parents, failed romances or alleged sexual abuse from her foster father.

-She explained in another article two days after the first that "I was born with what the doctors call a tendency toward the third sex, and so I cannot pursue an ordinary woman's goals in life...
+Kawashima explained in another article two days after the first that "I was born with what the doctors call a tendency toward the third sex, and so I cannot pursue an ordinary woman's goals in life...
 Since I was young I've been dying to do the things that boys do.
 My impossible dream is to work hard like a man for China, for Asia."

-Earlier in her life it had been remarked upon that she had "boyish habits" despite her feminine beauty and that she would only use the male style of Japanese grammar, even after that contributed to her not being re-admitted to her school after her biological father's death.
+Earlier in her life, it had been remarked upon that she had "boyish habits" despite her feminine beauty.
+She would use only the male style of Japanese grammar, even though that contributed to her not being re-admitted to her school after her biological father's death.